Fasciola

 Fasciola, commonly known as the liver fluke, is a genus of parasitic trematodes.
-There are two species within the genus Fasciola: Fasciola hepatica and Fasciola gigantica, as well as hybrids between the two species.
-Both species infect the liver tissue of a wide variety of mammals, including humans, in a condition known as fascioliasis.
+There are three species within the genus Fasciola: Fasciola nyanzae, Fasciola hepatica and Fasciola gigantica.
+Fasciola hepatica and F. gigantica are known to form hybrids.
+Both F. hepatica and F. gigantica and their hybrids infect the liver tissue of a wide variety of mammals, including humans, in a condition known as fascioliasis.
 F. hepatica measures up to 30 mm by 15 mm, while F. gigantica measures up to 75 mm by 15 mm.
+Fasciola nyanzae is thought to exclusively infect the common hippopotamus, Hippopotamus amphibius.